 Dr. Rutherford, married Jennie’s older sister Mary Ann Dunlop in McKay’s corners on the 13th of March, 1872.
 She was born in Maitland Quebec on the 24th of June, 1844.
 Their first son, James Warren Rutherford was born August 22, 1875 at McKay’s Corners.
-In 1877 Dr. Rutherford moved his family to Chatham, Ontario and opened an office in the Scane Block, which was on King Street.
+In 1877 Dr. Rutherford moved his family to Chatham and he opened an office in the Scane Block, which was on King Street.
 A second son, Reginald White Rutherford was born September 21st, 1880.
-The family built a large mansion at 243 Wellington Street in Chatham, Ontario.
+The family built a large mansion at 243 Wellington Street in Chatham.

 According to the 1896 Chatham City Directory, his office was located at 21 King Street.